 Don’t accept any settlement without first speaking to your attorney.
 Insurance companies’ early settlement offers are often insufficient for the needs of accident victims.
 Having a good attorney on your side can ensure that insurance companies don’t take advantage of your situation.

 10. What should I bring to my consultation with a personal injury attorney?

 Bring as much information related to the injury and the incident that caused it.
 This includes but is not limited to: police reports, medical documents, insurance information for yourself and other involved parties, bills for related expenses, photos of your injury and/or the incident scene, contact information for witnesses, etc.

-If you were hurt or a family member was killed due to another’s negligence anywhere in Colorado, the Denver personal injury attorneys at the Frickey Law Firm are here to help you pursue the financial security you need.
-Please contact us today to schedule your free consultation.
+If you were hurt or a family member was killed due to another’s negligence anywhere in Colorado, the personal injury attorneys at the Frickey Law Firm are here to help you pursue the financial security you need.
+Please contact us today to schedule your complimentary consultation.